skolenik/svyset_manifesto/README.md

 ## Stas Kolenikov, Brady West, Peter Lugtig

 In this repository, we document our understanding of, and recommendations for, appropriate best practices in specifying the complex sampling design settings in statistical software that enables design-based analyses of survey data.
-We will briefly talk about these features, their impact on estimation procedures, how statistical software treates them, and how the survey data providers can make data users' life easier by clearly documenting the technically accurate and efficient ways to tell the software that the data should be analyzed according to the complex sampling design features.
+We will briefly talk about these features, their impact on estimation procedures, how statistical software treates them, and how the survey data providers can make data users' lives easier by clearly documenting the technically accurate and efficient ways to tell the software that the data should be analyzed according to the complex sampling design features.

 ## Survey sampling features